 To minimize impacts to the biological productivity and quality of coastal waters, development should be designed and carried out in a manner that controls the volume, velocity and pollutant load of storm water leaving the developed site.
-Critical to the successful function of post-construction structural Best Management Practices (BMPs) in removing pollutants in storm water to the maximum extent practicable, is the application of appropriate design standards for sizing BMPs.
-The Commission finds that sizing post-construction structural BMPs to accommodate (infiltrate, filter or treat) the runoff from the 85th percentile storm runoff event, in this case, is equivalent to sizing BMPs based on the point of diminishing returns (i.e. the BMP)

-capacity beyond which, insignificant increases in pollutants removal (and hence water quality protection) will occur, relative to the additional costs.
+Critical to the successful function of postconstruction structural Best Management Practices (BMPs) in removing pollutants in storm water to the maximum extent practicable, is the application of appropriate design standards for sizing BMPs.
+The Commission finds that sizing post-construction structural BMPs to accommodate (infiltrate, filter or treat) the runoff from the 85th percentile storm runoff event, in this case, is equivalent to sizing BMPs based on the point of diminishing returns (i.e. the BMP Staff Recommendation on Substantial Issue and De Novo capacity beyond which, insignificant increases in pollutants removal (and hence water quality protection) will occur, relative to the additional costs.